Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Results

 For the averaged evaluations, relative L2 errors above 1 are floored to prevent outliers from skewing the statistics too significantly.
 For all benchmarks, the assumed observed trajectory is corrupted with 5\% Gaussian noise.
 As most methods, aside from ODEFormer, require all modes, the remaining modes are approximated with a multilayer perceptron.
 Details of the benchmarks and their results can be found in \cref{app:benchmarks}.

-Benchmark 1 contains 30 explicit one-dimensional first-order ODEs, of which 23 are from the ODEBench by d'Ascoli et al.~\cite{dascoli_odeformer_2023} and seven from Yu et al.~\cite{yu_grammar-based_2025}.
+Benchmark 1 contains 30 explicit one-dimensional first-order ODEs, of which 23 are from the ODEBench by \citet{dascoli_odeformer_2024} and seven from \citet{yu_grammar-based_2025}.
 The noisy observed data is $\tilde{u}_t$.
 LGF assumes $i_\text{max}^\text{out} = 10$ iterations of the outer optimisation loop (including the initialisation) with a population size of $n_\text{pop}=100$.
-As this benchmark only contains first-order explicit ODEs, neither the order nor the stability predictors (i.e. guidance) was applied.
+As this benchmark only contains explicit first-order ODEs, neither the order nor the stability predictors (i.e. guidance) was applied.
 Hence, the generative process was guided by the optimisation objective.
-LGF is compared with the transformer-based generative method ODEFormer \cite{dascoli_odeformer_2023}, the evolutionary algorithm-based search method PySR \cite{cranmer_interpretable_2023}, a grammar-based search method ProGED \cite{brence_probabilistic_2021,omejc_probabilistic_2024} and a hybrid grammar-based method GODE \cite{yu_grammar-based_2025}.
+LGF is compared with the transformer-based generative method ODEFormer \cite{dascoli_odeformer_2024}, the evolutionary algorithm-based search method PySR \cite{cranmer_interpretable_2023}, the grammar-based search method ProGED \cite{brence_probabilistic_2021,omejc_probabilistic_2024} and the hybrid grammar-based method GODE \cite{yu_grammar-based_2025}.
 A description of these methods can be found in \cref{app:benchmarks}.
-The resulting mean relative L2 errors are listed in \cref{tab:b1_results}, including the mean and standard deviation (std) of the complexity. \cref{fig:b1_results_violin} depicts the distribution of the relative L2 errors in violin plots.
-Benchmark 1 shows that PySR is the best model in terms of accuracy; however, LGF performs similarly to ProGED and better than ODEFormer and GODE.
-Moreover, the mean complexity of ODEFormer is significantly lower than that of the other methods, indicating that ODEFormer favours simpler expressions, which might not capture the true dynamics well.
+The resulting mean relative L2 errors are listed in \cref{tab:b1_results}, including the mean and standard deviation (std) of the complexities. \cref{fig:b1_results_violin} depicts the distribution of the relative L2 errors in violin plots.
+Benchmark 1 shows that PySR is the best model in terms of accuracy closely followed by ProGED; however, LGF performs similarly to ODEFormer and GODE.
+Moreover, the mean complexity of ODEFormer is significantly lower than those of the other methods, indicating that ODEFormer favours simpler expressions and might not capture the true dynamics well.
 In contrast, the mean complexities of ProGED, GODE and LGF are fairly close to that of the ground truth, whereas the one of PySR differs by one standard deviation.